sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

 To add a dependency first add a `SetupDEPENDENCY.cmake` file to the `cmake` directory.
 You should model this after one of the existing ones for Catch or Brigand if you're adding a header-only library and yaml-cpp if the library is not header-only.
 If CMake does not already support `find_package` for the library you're adding you can write your own.
 These should be modeled after `FindBrigand` or `FindCatch` for header-only libraries, and `FindYAMLCPP` for compiled libraries.
+The `SetupDEPENDENCY.cmake` file must then be included in the root `spectre/CMakeLists.txt`.
 Be sure to test both that setting `LIBRARY_ROOT` works correctly for your library, and also that if the library is required that CMake fails if the library is not found.

 ## Adding Unit Tests